Future Beach Spirit 120 Kayak

 Country of Origin: ChinaWeb ID: 4002649

-Excellent rough water kayak for fishing Purchased at Dick's, installed fish rod holders, two hatches (one to replace the black rubber one aft) and added life lines to include a paddle holder.
+Rated 5 out of 5 by KayakFreshwater Excellent rough water kayak for fishing Purchased at Dick's, installed fish rod holders, two hatches (one to replace the black rubber one aft) and added life lines to include a paddle holder.
 The narrow beam, although giving the amateur a feeling of instability, provides excellent secondary stability in rough water conditions.
 The boat tracks perfectly, is self righting when beam to waves, and is extremely easy to paddle.
 When hot I swim off of it and this is such a joy.
 To get back into the boat approach it from the side.
 Grab the other side of the boat.
 Do a breaststroke kick and simultaneously pull yourself up across the middle of the boat.
 Balance for a second and rotate your body lengthwise to be in line with the kayak while twisting from your stomach to your back.
 Done.
 Easy once you practice!
 I can out fish really any motor boat as the motor spooks the fish whereas the kayak is ghostly quiet.
 September 29, 2014

-No Regrets!
+Rated 5 out of 5 by McGee No Regrets!
 Just Do It!
 Absolutely worth it.
 Just took out both Future Beach Spirit 120 SOT kayaks.
 Whether you're a beginner or have some experience with kayaks, these are awesome.
 We have been kayaking several times, but I wouldn't say we are experienced as we not well versed in the intricacies of kayaking.
 Went with the general concensus of reviews and purched two.
 I am a big athletic girl (5'8" 195lbs) and it provided a smooth comfortable ride on a less than calm Lake Erie.
 It is surprisingly quick for being so big and heavy (and having this "big boned" girl in it too.
 I didn't use the backrest that came with the kayak.
 I preferred the molded back of the kayak itself and was able to extend my legs completely straight if I wanted.
 No leaks anywhere so far.
 The dry storage stayed dry, but I bagged cell and car keys just in case.
 I am not the most graceful girl, but was able to get in and out without any problems.
 I would recommend paddling close to shore and practicing before taking them totally out in the water.
 This gives you a chance to get use to your weight distribution on the kayak and to check for leakage.
 Packed these puppies up in the back of my small SUV (put the back seats down and left the tailgate up) using ratchet ties to secure them to seat lock brackets.
 The tips of the kayaks rested slightly between the front seats on the console.
 They traveled like this driving home from the store on the highway for a 2 1/2hrs at 65mph.
 These are very well made solid kayaks that seem as though they can survive a beating.
 I will write an update later in the fall after the season is over.
-July 14, 2014
+July 15, 2014